H2 blockers and your baby's acid reflux. How they help, how long and why they seem to stop working.

 Here's how they can help your baby's reflux.
 They block the messengers that tell the stomach to begin production of acid.
 These messages or signals.
 These signals are delivered by the messenger hormones called histamine (type 2).
 Histamine communicates with the cell by attaching to contact points located on the cell surface called receptors.
 They work by occupying the receptors so that histamine cannot bind and communicate to the parietal cell to activate it to start producing acid.

 Acid is produced by the parietal cells located in the stomach lining.
 These cells don't secrete acid until they receive the signal from Histamine type 2 to begin production.
+(THIS IS WHY YOU MUST SPACE THE DOSE OF A PPI FROM ANY H2 BLOCKER DOSE)

 The H2 blocker works by occupying the receptors so that histamine cannot bind and communicate to the parietal cell to start producing acid.
 However; they only block one of three different signals that the parietal cell receives telling it to produce acid, so the signal can still get through.